 Homegirl London’s Restaurant Review: Taqueria.
-Homeboy and I decided head over to West London to share a few Tacos and Mexican Street Food.
-With a mash up of traditional and contemporary ingredients, you’ll get to share taco treats with your lover while you sip on Margaritas.
-If you’re on the hunt for the best tacos in London, places to eat in Westborne Grove or Mexican Street Food West London, give Taqueria a try.
+Homeboy and I decided to head over to West London to share a few Tacos and Mexican Street Food.
+With a mash-up of traditional and contemporary ingredients, you’ll get to share taco treats with your lover while you sip on Margaritas.
+If you’re on the hunt for the best tacos in London, places to eat in Westbourne Grove or Mexican Street Food West London, give Taqueria a try.

 “Share taco treats with your lover at this contemporary West London Taqueria and don’t forget to order a tequila or two!”

 The restaurant started as a stall on Portobello Road selling tacos and drinks.
 They moved to this permanent location in 2005 where they’ve been dishing up Mexican fayre ever since.
 The main emphasis here is the Tacos, hence the ‘Taqueria’ name.
 The tacos are created with traditional and new ingredient combinations in a soft corn tortilla, lettuce leaves or even naked (that’s without a tortilla or lettuce leaf and not by bare staff).

 Homeboy and I shared a few vegetarian tacos including the Potato Crispy Tacos.
 I must admit that I ate both of those by myself.
 These were fried tortillas which had been folded over to hold in the filling. potato, Chihuahua cheese, tomatillo salsa, crema, aged cheese and onion were stuffed inside.
 It was rather like a fancy cheese and onion pasty cooked Mexican style.
 I enjoyed the crispy outside, which made a nice change from the usual soft taco.
 I would order this again.